brownieboy/react-bootstrap-slider/README.md

 * Updated for React 15.5.x and 16 (Fiber) compatibility by using prop-types package.
 This version will not work with older versions of React, hence the major version bump.

 Version 1.1.7: 2 Apr 2017
 * Removed jQuery as any kind of dependency.
-It's not actually needed, but it is used by boostrap-slider if present.
+It's not actually needed, but it is used by bootstrap-slider if present.

 Version 1.1.6: 28 Mar 2017
 * Moved bootstrap, jquery, react and react-dom from dependencies to peerDependencies and devDependencies.
 (They need to in both because neither yarn or npm install command actually installs peerDependencies.)